• Skip to primary navigation

 Walking a beloved pup has been a staple of the human-dog relationship for as long as we can remember.
-While most walks are uneventful and filled with joy, sometimes injuries can occur — leaving us a little (or very) worse for wear.
+While most walks are uneventful and filled with joy, sometimes injuries can occur — leaving us a little (or significantly) worse for wear.

 Read on to learn about some of the most common dog walking injuries and how to keep yourself and your dog safe.